NCAS-CMS/cf-plot/README.md

 cfplot
 =====

-cfplot is a set of Python plotting routines for contour/vector plots that climate researchers commonly make.
+cfplot is a set of Python plotting routines for the plots that climate researchers commonly make.

 Documentation
 =============
-Please refer to the cfplot homepage http://climate.ncas.ac.uk/~andy/cfplot_sphinx/_build/html
+Please refer to the cfplot homepage http://climate.ncas.ac.uk/~swsheaps/cfplot_sphinx/_build/html